ajmcclary/Handwriting-Swift-Demo-macOS/README.md

-# Handwriting-Swift-Demo-macOS
+# HandwritingApp for macOS using the Vision Framework

 A native macOS SwiftUI application that provides real-time handwriting recognition using Apple's Vision framework.

 This app enables instant conversion of handwritten text to digital format through an intuitive drawing interface, leveraging the power of Vision's built-in text recognition capabilities.

 ![HandwritingApp Screenshot](docs/example.png)